Complex fluid models of mixed quantum-classical dynamics: Introduction

 Nonetheless, the necessity to address the consistency requirements of quantum-classical dynamics motivates us to consider also complementary modeling strategies to tackle problems in both molecular dynamics, solvation theory, and other fields.
-In particular, this paper presents a new class of mixed quantum-classical fluid models lying beyond Ehrenfest dynamics and still satisfying its consistency properties.
-Similarly to the work in \cite{Bousquet,BuBa06}, the present model is formulated as a closure scheme of a more fundamental mixed quantum-classical model on phase-space.
-However, instead of applying the closure at the level of the equations of motion, we will operate on the variational principle underlying a recent phase-space model that, unlike other available variants, appears to ensure a series of important consistency properties.
-As a result, the new hydrodynamic system inherits desirable variational and Hamiltonian structures which are analogous to those appearing in previous models of complex fluid dynamics \cite{GBRa09,Holm02,Tronci12}.
+In particular, this paper presents a new class of mixed quantum-classical models lying beyond Ehrenfest dynamics and still satisfying its consistency properties.
+Similarly to the work in \cite{Bousquet,BuBa06}, the present complex fluid model is formulated as a closure scheme of a more fundamental mixed quantum-classical approach on phase-space.
+However, instead of applying the closure at the level of the equations of motion, we will operate on the variational principle underlying a recent phase-space formulation that, unlike other available variants, appears to ensure a series of important consistency properties.
+As a result, the new hydrodynamic system inherits desirable variational and Hamiltonian structures which are analogous to those appearing in the theory of liquid crystals \cite{GBRa09,Holm02,Tronci12}.